Indiana Institute of Technology: Esports

 In August 2016, Indiana Tech announced the launch of a varsity eSports program that began competition during the fall 2017 academic year.
 The program competes in the National Association of Collegiate Esports (NACE), of which Indiana Tech is a founding member.

 Indiana Tech has eSports teams for four games: Overwatch, League of Legends, Rocket League, and Hearthstone.

 Student life

 Indiana Tech has a variety of activities and organizations contributing to student life on campus, including many events organized each year through its office of Student Life.
-The main campus features a movie theater showing free weekly features; a performing arts theater for live performances; a rec center with a bowling alley, video gaming, pool and ping-pong tables and more; an art gallery featuring three or four new exhibits each year; and two main dining facilities, including a cafe featuring Starbucks coffee in its new Academic Center, as well as a third option in the new Max's Bistro, located in Summit Hall.
-Indiana Tech also regularly hosts outside performing arts groups and notable speakers from diverse backgrounds in education, business, public service, law and more.
+The main campus features a movie theater showing free weekly features; a performing arts theater for live performances; a rec center with a bowling alley, video gaming, pool and ping-pong tables; an art gallery; and two main dining facilities, including a cafe featuring Starbucks coffee in its new Academic Center, as well as a third option in the new Max's Bistro, located in Summit Hall.

 Indiana Tech is also home to a variety of clubs, honor societies, student professional organizations, a local sorority and a national fraternity.